Bronya-Rand/reimagined-couscous/README.md

 See [here]({{site.baseurl}}/commissions).

 ### Why Github over Rentry?
-Because I wanted to have it placed somewhere I can remember down the road.
+Because I wanted to have it placed somewhere I can look back to down the road.
 (I also like fancy. :p)